Max-Gulda/Cordic-Math/README.md

 ## About The CORDIC Algorithm

 The cordic algorithm is a simple and efficient algorithm to calculate trigonometric functions, hyperbolic functions, square roots, multiplications, divisions, exponentials, logarithms and more.
-The cordic algorithm dates back to 1956 but still work great for microcontrollers.
+The cordic algorithm dates back to 1956 but still work great for microcontrollers and such today.

 Cordic uses simple simple bit-shift operations for several computing tasks.
-In the library I included other mathimatical functions aswell that might be useful to future users.
+In the library I included other mathimatical functions aswell that might be useful for future users.